LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 In the rule, there's a condition that determines if the user's response matches the RegEx for a 6-digit number.
 If it does, the user's response is stored in a [slot](conversation-builder-variables-slots.html#slots), and the dialog flow continues to the next interaction.

 Like in the example above, when you define a condition (in a rule) in a question interaction, you specify how you want to match the user's input.
-You can select from the following methods:
+You can select from the following match types:

 * **Response Intent**: This triggers the Next Step action when the user input matches the selected [intent](intent-builder-intents.html).
 Make sure to connect your domain and populate it with intents, so they'll be available for conditions.
 For an example of usage, see [here](conversation-builder-best-practices-reusable-components.html#create-reusable-yes-and-no-intents).
 * **Regular Expression**: This triggers the Next Step action when the user input matches the RegEx that you specify.
 All standard [Regex rules](http://www.regexlib.com) apply.